sot/xija/doc/tutorial.rst

 Much of the time the best way to create a new model is to start from an existing model.
 There are a few strategies for doing this:

 * Extend an existing model at the Python API level
 * Create a new model in Python and inherit existing model parameters
 * Directly edit the model JSON specification
+* Convert the model spec to Python and edit the Python

 Extend an existing model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^